Joins: with Connected-Replication (Advanced)

 The counter-example is queries that require lots of joins that cross the partitioning strategy.
 Extending our banking example, listing the details of accounts that a user can make payments into would mean accessing data associated with a different user.
 As the UserID is the partitioning key, account information for different users will be located in a different partition.
 This typically requires key shipping: A two-stage query which first returns the users details then scans the cluster for the various account details for other users: the payees.
 This example is trivial but it alludes to a much larger problem when queries must include many different data items that cross partitioning (and hence machine) boundaries.
 It is these complex queries, those that need to join across a variety of crosscutting keys.
 The connected replication pattern addresses this problem.

 There are three fundamental concepts that are used to optimise distributed data storage: Replication, Partitioning and Indexing.
-Here we’ll focus on the first two: Replication and Partitioning – with the aim being to remove the need for cross-partition joins.
+When it comes to data placement we have just the two: Replication and Partitioning – with our aim being to remove the need for cross-partition joins.

 As an example let us consider a typical online shopping application, an Order would be a Fact whilst the Customer with which the Order is placed is a Dimension that provides the Order with ‘context’.
 This pattern is particularly applicable to distributed data storage as it provides a middle-ground between 3rd normal form, which presents too many joins for practical distributed applications and full denormalisation which presents a range of consistency issues when changes affect large numbers of denormalised entities (as well as proving problematic when objects need to be versioned).